Esoteric programming language: Unlambda

 Unlambda is a minimalist functional programming language based on SKI calculus, but combined with first-class continuations and imperative I/O (with input usually requiring the use of continuations).

+Velato

+Velato was created by Daniel Temkin in 2009 and uses MIDI files as its source code.
+Programs are composed of musical notes, with each instruction determined by the interval between successive notes relative to a chosen root note.

+This design allows valid Velato code to double as a musical composition.

 Whitespace

 Whitespace uses only whitespace characters (space, tab, and return), ignoring all other characters, which can therefore be used for comments.
 This is the reverse of many traditional languages, which do not distinguish between different whitespace characters, treating tab and space the same.
 It also allows Whitespace programs to be hidden in the source code of programs in languages like C.

 Cultural context

-The cultural context of esolangs has been studied by Geoff Cox, who writes that esolangs "shift attention from command and control toward cultural expression and refusal", seeing esolangs as similar to code art and code poetry, such as Mez Breeze's mezangelle.
-Daniel Temkin describes Brainfuck as "refusing to ease the boundary between human expression and assembly code and thereby taking us on a ludicrous journey of logic," exposing the inherent conflict between human thinking and computer logic.
-He connects programming within an esolang to performing an event score such as those of the Fluxus movement, where playing out the rules of the logic in code makes the point of view of the language clear.
+The cultural context of esolangs has been studied by Geoff Cox, who writes that esolangs "shift attention from command and control toward cultural expression and refusal", seeing esolangs as similar to code art and code poetry, such as Mez Breeze's mezangelle, a belief shared by others in field.
+Daniel Temkin claims that "esolangs are open-ended systems, natively collaborative, and distanced from any single materialized form", which "challenge or re-affirm wider ideas in programming culture and in how computer science is taught", including the neutral, "professional" style advocated in Edsgar Dijkstra's The Humble Programmer.

-Community

-The esolangs community is a small, but active community.
-It mostly revolves around the esolangs wiki.
-On the wiki site, users share, discuss, and document their esolangs, programs, etc. The esolangs wiki community derives from a '#esolangs' channel on various IRC servers, which influenced the creation of the wiki in 2005.